sjpozzuoli/kickstarter-analysis/README.md

 3. Limitations of the Dataset
   * We are comparing the entire theater category by launch date and only the subcategory of plays by goal amounts.
 There could be some outlier data in the theater category that is not specifically related to Louise wanting to create a goal for a play.
   * I would like to drill down further into the most successful goal amounts to create Interquartile statistics to determine the most optimal goal range for Louise to achieve her goal.
+  * The dataset covers a span of 9 years.
+The data may be more indicative and show a negative or positive trend if examined more closely year over year.
+This could ultimately show Louise whether Play campaigns have been more successful recently, or if there is a downward trend in the data.

 4. What are some other possible tables and/or graphs that we could create?